John-R-Wallace-NOAA/Scratch/tempTMB2.md

                       and Rtools 3.5 (Rtools35.exe) for gdb.exe.
 Make sure Rtools 3.5's path: 'C:\\Rtools\\mingw_64\\bin'
                       is included in the system path.
 A properly installed Rtools 4.2 will prepend its path to the system path within R and hence will always be in front of the Rtools 3.5 path.
                       View the path using: shell('path').
-(Rtools 4.0 has issues and is not recommended.)")
+(Rtools 4.0 has less functionality and is not recommended.)")

              }
              gdbscript <- tempfile()